 Expenses applicable to more than one activity, such as facilities, interest, warehouse-related depreciation, and occupancy costs including supplies, travel, and personnel, are allocated based on square footage and thus allocated between program and support services, license, permits, and fees include credit card fees and music rentals and royalties.
-Miscellaneous expense includes insurance, delivery services, dues and subscriptions, t-shirts for the students, and immigration services.
+Miscellaneous expense includes insurance, delivery services, dues and subscriptions, and immigration services.
 Production expense reflects choreographer fees, travel and housing, costume construction and rental, and trucking costs.

-June 30, 2023 (With summarized financial information as of June 30, 2022) (In thousands of dollars)
+June 30, 2024 (With summarized financial information as of June 30, 2023) (In thousands of dollars)